 Visit our programme catalogue for full details of the structure and unit content for our MA in Chinese-English Translation.

 For non-native Chinese speakers, an upper second-class honours degree (or international equivalent) in Chinese Studies, or equivalent.
-Applicants will be required to do a translation test and Skype interview as part of the application process.

 For native Chinese speakers, an upper second-class degree in any subject is required.

 Non-traditional qualifications/routes may also be considered.
 Non-native speakers of Chinese may be required to do a translation test as part of the application process.